MITHStudios/mithx-poc/README.md

 Copy the `auth_config.example.json` file and rename said copy to `auth_config.json`.

-Find these settings in the Auth0 dashboard.
+Find these settings in the Auth0 dashboard and set them in your `auth_config.json` file.

 | Parameter  | Description                                                                                                   |
 | ---------- | ------------------------------------------------------------------------------------------------------------- |